brittlallen/p2-predicting_housing_prices/README.md

 Problem Statement
 ----
 Create a regression model with the [Ames Housing Dataset](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt) to accurately predict the price of a house at sale.
-There’s been an increase in user traffic to properties with 3-star accuracy Zestimates.
+Thereâ€™s been an increase in user traffic to properties with 3-star accuracy Zestimates.
 Our goal is to improve [Zestimate accuracy (star rating)](https://www.zillow.com/howto/DataCoverageZestimateAccuracyIA.htm) for areas with 3 stars (Good Zestimate).

 ## Executive Summary